 This session brings together a number of the 'big themes' of early modern European history: the impact of the printing press, the so-called 'Scientific Revolution' of the seventeenth century, and developments and changes in religious belief.
 Our way into these questions is through the topic of astrology, and specifically medical astrology.
 For many people today, astrology is a disreputable pseudo-science, and horoscopes at best a bit of harmless fun.
 Yet astrology was taken extremely seriously at all social levels in the early modern period.
 Thinking about why this was so, and how astrological ideas were circulated and understood, may want to make us question and clarify what we mean by categories like 'science' in this period.

-In advance of the workshop, everyone should read the three Recommended Readings below.
+In advance of the seminar, everyone should read at least one of the three Recommended Readings below.
 Curth gives a straightforward survey of the genre of almanacs in seventeenth-century England; Capp’s chapter is a study of the relationship between science and astrology in English almanacs in the same period; Grafton is an introduction to the practice of astrological medicine.

 You should also read selected parts of a contemporary how-to guide to practical astrology: document here.
 This is a set of seventeenth-century instructions by the English astrologer Joseph Blagrave (1610-1682) about how to diagnose and treat an illness using astrology.
 There are two resources to help you make sense of this text: the comments (by Dr Michael Bycroft) in the margin of the instructions, and the set of images from astrological texts found here.

 On the basis of these readings, think about these three questions: